haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 | tableau   | 25       |
 | sas  | 18       |

-**🔍 Key Insights:**
+**🔍 Key Insights:** </br>
-📌 SQL is the most sought-after skill, highlighting the importance of database management.
+📌 SQL is the most sought-after skill, highlighting the importance of database management.</br>
-📌 Despite advanced tools, Excel remains a key requirement.
+📌 Despite advanced tools, Excel remains a key requirement.</br>
-📌  🐍: With 33 mentions, Python is a must-have skill for automation and analytics.
+📌  🐍: With 33 mentions, Python is a must-have skill for automation and analytics.</br>
-📌 Tableau and SAS emphasize the growing demand for business intelligence expertise.
+📌 Tableau and SAS emphasize the growing demand for business intelligence expertise.</br>
  💡 Bottom Line:Employers in Indonesia seek a mix of data processing (`SQL`, `Python`) and visualization (`Excel`, `Tableau`, `SAS`). 🚀 **Mastering these skills will increase your chances of landing a Data Analyst role in Indonesia!**

 ## 7. Companies Hiring the Most Data Analysts in Indonesia
 **❓ Question to answer:** </br>
-Which companies in Indonesia have the highest number of job postings for Data Analysts?
+<p> Which companies in Indonesia have the highest number of job postings for Data Analysts? </p>

 **📊 What to Analyze:** </br>
-The top hiring companies, whether they are startups, tech firms, or large corporations, and any hiring trends.
+<p> The top hiring companies, whether they are startups, tech firms, or large corporations, and any hiring trends. </p>

 **🎯 Objective:** </br>
-Helps job seekers target their applications toward companies that frequently hire Data Analysts, increasing their chances of securing a job.
+<p> Helps job seekers target their applications toward companies that frequently hire Data Analysts, increasing their chances of securing a job. </p>

 ```sql
 SELECT